 Retinal imaging helps Dr. Cahan evaluate your eye health.
-If you have a very strong prescription for either nearsightedness or farsightedness, the images can indicate whether the distortion of your eye has affected your retina.
+If you have a very strong prescription for either nearsightedness or farsightedness, the images can indicate whether this condition has affected your retina.

-Similarly, general health conditions like high blood pressure and diabetes can damage your retina by creating excess pressure in the blood vessels in your eyes, which eventually lead to blindness.
+Similarly, general health conditions like high blood pressure and diabetes can damage your retina by affecting the pressure in the blood vessels in your eyes.

 Also, if you have a risk of developing eye conditions like macular degeneration or glaucoma, retinal imaging helps Dr. Cahan monitor your eye health and start treatments to reduce your risk of blindness.

 Call or schedule an appointment online today with Dr. Cahan’s office.